sertraline hydrochloride tablets

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26 or New Zealand 0800 POISON or 0800 764766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else has taken too much Sertraline Sandoz.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you take too many tablets you may feel drowsy, sick in the stomach (nausea, vomiting or diarrhoea), have a fast heart beat, suffer from tremors, feel agitated or dizzy.
+If you take too many tablets you may feel drowsy, sick in the stomach (nausea, vomiting or diarrhoea), have fast or irregular heartbeats, suffer from tremors, feel agitated or dizzy.
 Coma has also been reported with overdose.

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Sertraline Sandoz.